menu

 Demographics

 The people who call Sullivan - Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sullivan - Franklin residents report their race to be White, followed by Native American.
+The greatest number of Sullivan - Franklin residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sullivan - Franklin include English, Irish, German, Scottish, and French.

 The most common language spoken in Sullivan - Franklin is English.
 Other important languages spoken here include Polish and French.